spatialos/CExampleProject/v15-upgrade-log.md

    were used for legacy load balancing and interest systems.
 Both of these systems have been re-worked and replaced, and these options are no longer relevant.
+1. Update which worker packages are used by the project.
+Debug packages are no longer available by default, and Linux packages have been renamed to reflect compiler upgrades.
+Refer to the full release notes to see how this changed the runtime requirements.
+For example, the required minimum version of `glibc` has increased on Linux, which might cause incompatibility with old Linux distributions.